twoslashes/twoslash/README.md

 ### `createTwoSlasher`

 TwoSlash runs a TypeScript language server to get the information, which could be a heavy operation to load and parse all the files it needs.
 In repetitive usages, you may not want to initialize the language server every simple time.
-TwoSlash<sup>es</sup> provides a `createTwoslasher` factory function allows you to cache the language servers and reuse the already initialized files.
+TwoSlash<sup>es</sup> provides a `createTwoSlasher` factory function allows you to cache the language servers and reuse the already initialized files.

 ```ts
 import { createTwoSlasher } from 'twoslashes'